biomathematicus/CommandLineGPT/README.md

 ## README.md for OpenAI.NET, a Minimalist Access to OpenAI

 ### Overview
-This project intends to provide a minimalist gateway for developers interested in a commadn-line solution to access OpenAI.
-The example provided is in Python.
+This project intends to provide a minimalist gateway for developers interested in a commadn-line solution to access LLMs.
+The examples provided are in Python.
 If you want another language, simply run the translation through any of the AI agents available.
+We use Anthropic's Claude and OpenAI's GPT.

 **Git protocol:**